luechow-group/inPsights/docs/USER_MANUAL.md

 * `local` (`bool`): true unlocks the `ElectronSelection` Options in which the subset of considered electrons can be specified.

-##### DensityBasedClusterer
+##### SingleLinkageClusterer
-Density-based clusterer employing a spin-agnostic best-match distance metric.
+Single linkage clusterer employing a spin-agnostic best-match distance metric.
 * `radius` (`positive float`,`[a0]`): radius in which similar, density connected maxima (irrespective of spin) are clustered together
 * `local` (`bool`): true unlocks the `ElectronSelection` options in which the subset of considered electrons can be specified.

 ##### Local Clustering with the `ElectronSelection` Option
-`ElectronSelection` is A sub-node that can be added to a `SphericalClusterer` or `DensityBasedClusterer` node.
+`ElectronSelection` is A sub-node that can be added to a `SphericalClusterer` or `SingleLinkageClusterer` node.
 The following options can be specified:
 * `maximalCount` (`unsigned int`): Maximal number of electrons that are compared for clustering (the subset).
 * `maximalDistance` (`positive float`,`[a0]`): Maximal distance of electrons from the reference positions to be included in the subset for comparison.